-- Ensure that all staff have received the required training and have signed to indicate that they have read and understood this policy, the Staff Code of Conduct which includes detail of additional safeguarding arrangements where staff engage in one-to-one teaching and meetings with pupils, and Part One of Keeping Children Safe in Education, and that they know who the DSL and Deputy DSLs are; - Ensure that all staff are re-trained as and when required and that an accurate record of staff attendance of induction and refresher training is maintained. - Notify CSC if a child with a child protection plan is absent for more than two days without explanation. - Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum, for example through Information and Communications Technology (ICT), Personal, Social and Health Education (PSHE) and/or Sex and Relationships Education (SRE). - Ensure appropriate safeguarding responses are in place and are implemented to deal with pupils who go missing from the School, in particular any pupils who go missing on repeat occasions.
-The School has a separate Missing Pupil Procedure. - Understand safer recruitment procedures and processes and be able to apply them as a member of an appointment panel. - Promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff. - Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorized absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).
+- Ensure that all staff have received the required training and have signed to indicate that they have read and understood this policy, the Staff Code of Conduct which includes detail of additional safeguarding arrangements where staff engage in one-to-one teaching and meetings with pupils, and Part One of Keeping Children Safe in Education, and that they know who the DSL and Deputy DSLs are; - Ensure that all staff are re-trained as and when required and that an accurate record of staff attendance of induction and refresher training is maintained. - Notify CSC if a child with a child protection plan is absent for more than two days without explanation. - Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum, for example through Information and Communications Technology (ICT), Personal, Social and Health Education (PSHE) and/or Sex and Relationships Education (SRE). - Ensure appropriate safeguarding responses are in place and are implemented to deal with pupils who gomissing from the School, in particular any pupils who go missing on repeat occasions.
+The School has a separate Missing Pupil Procedure. - Ensure an understanding of expectations, roles and responsibilities around your setting's filtering and monitoring system. - Understand safer recruitment procedures and processes and be able to apply them as a member of an appointment panel.

+• Promote educational outcomes by sharing the information about the welfare, safeguarding and childrenprotection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.

+o Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorized absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).